 Goal of the Project

-This project will be a role model for improving the maternal and child health (MCH) situation in the project area through integrated health promotion and intervention at the facility and community level.
-It will be working in difficult and remote locations, dealing with highly vulnerable and marginalized communities.
-The project will help those who are mostly deprived of essential maternal and child health services in their community.
+This project will be a role model for improving the Maternal and Child Health (MCH) situation in the project area, through integrated health promotion and intervention at the facility and community level.
+It will be working in difficult and remote locations, dealing with highly vulnerable and marginalised communities.
+The project will help those who are mostly deprived of essential Maternal and Child Health services in their community.

-In 16 targeted areas in the Rukum district, the goal by June 2020 is:
+In 16 targeted areas in the Western Rukum district, the goal is:

 - To improve the health status of children under five.

 - Across 16 communities, more than 4,000 participants (250 were pregnant) per month were trained in health awareness – covering topics like nutrition, hygiene, anaemia, sanitation, HIV/AIDS and breastfeeding,